Executive Decision Rights…More Than Delegation

 Depending on the size of the company, the executive team’s responsibility is to set the direction of the company and ensure the right resources are in place to execute the vision.
 But all too often, we see senior leaders spending far too much time working in the business; not on the business.
 Decisions are elevated to the leadership team when many, if not most of them, should have been the responsibility of others on their team.

 So why does this happen?
-Managers and leaders are taught to delegate.
+Managers and leaders are taught delegation.
 Which they do…tasks.
 They delegate tasks; not decisions.
 Tasks and/or projects are much easier because the final decision ultimately still lies with the leader.
 Decisions that have to be elevated to a senior leader often take too long and, much like the telephone game we all played as a kid, the message is often distorted from the original.

 So it’s time to get serious about delegating.
 We’re talking creating decision rights for people.